+SUBJECT:

-SUBJECT: 2016 Racial Profiling Report
+2017 Racial Profiling Report

-DATE: February 27, 2017
+DATE: March 7, 2018

-The San Antonio Police Department (SAPD) collected racial profiling data for 2016 pursuant to the enactment of House Bill 3389.
-Further, State law requires that the Department report to the "governing body of the agency" all data collected for the 2016 calendar year and electronically submit the racial profiling data to the Texas Commission on Law Enforcement (TCOLE).
+The San Antonio Police Department (SAPD) collected racial profiling data for 2017 pursuant to the enactment of House Bill 3389.
+Further, state law requires that the Department report to the "governing body of the agency" all data collected for the 2017 calendar year and electronically submit the racial profiling data to the Texas Commission on Law Enforcement (TCOLE).

-In order to ensure the accuracy and integrity of the report, we contracted with Brian L. Withrow, Ph.D., to conduct an independent analysis of the data collected by the San Antonio Police Department during 2016.
+In order to ensure the accuracy and integrity of the report, we contracted with Brian L. Withrow, Ph.D., to conduct an independent analysis of the data collected by the San Antonio Police Department during 2017.
 Dr. Withrow is one of the nation's leading authorities on racial profiling.
-He has published two textbooks and a number of scholarly articles on this topic and has conducted racial profiling studies for other police departments as well.
+He has published two textbooks and numerous scholarly articles on this topic and has conducted racial profiling studies for police departments throughout the nation.

-The reporting requirements exclude pedestrian contact data, therefore, our analysis and results are based on data from traffic stops occurring between January 1 and December 31, 2016.
-By department, these totals are as follows: SAPD - 154,410; Park Police - 2,010; and Airport Police - 1,270.
+The reporting requirements exclude pedestrian contact data, therefore, our analysis and results are based on data from traffic stops occurring between January 1 and December 31, 2017.
+By department, these totals are as follows: SAPD - 149,639; Park Police - 2,380; and Airport Police -1,398.

-The percentages, by department, of these stops, according to the race/ethnicity breakdown provided by TCOLE, are as follows:
+The percentages, by department, of these stops, according to the race/ethnicity breakdown provided by TCOLE, are as follows.

-Hispanic White African- American Asian/ Pacific Islander Middle Eastern/ East Indian Native American SAPD 59.15 29.19 9.45 0.99 1.22 0.04 Park Police 63.73 29.65 4.78 1.09 0.70 0.05 Airport Police 38.98 42.13 11.02 2.13 5.51 0.24
+Hispanic White African- American Asian/ Pacific Islander Middle Eastern/ East Indian Native American SAPD 56.44 30.75 10.38 1.14 1.26 0.04 Park Police 67.02 24.71 7.10 0.59 0.55 1.0 Airport Police 35.98 44.92 13.45 1.72 3.29 0.64

-Based on Dr. Withrow's independent analysis, there is no evidence that the City of San Antonio's law enforcement agencies are engaging in a pattern or practice of racial profiling.
+Based on Dr. Withrow's independent descriptive analyses of proportional representations of individuals stopped by race and gender, there is no evidence suggesting that the City of San Antonio is engaging in a pattern or practice of racial profiling.